OMEGA-arpit/HTML-CSS_template_practice_project_1/README.md

 # HTML-CSS_template_practice_project_1
-Convert a simple page template into a HTML CSS design.
+Convert a simple page template into an HTML CSS design.
+This is a simple Figma page template.